OliverJ20/Intellipharm-challange/README.md

-Also in cases where i have redeployed the project to other repos docker maintained the sql database, If it hasn't then the easiest method to restore the database for this challenge is to go to http://localhost:13373/adminer.php this will take you to adminer where you can use the login credentials in the `docker-compose.yml` file under the db section.
+Also in cases where i have redeployed the project to other repos docker maintained the sql database, If it hasn't then the easiest method to restore the database for this challenge is to go to http://localhost:13373/adminer.php this will take you to adminer.
+The login credentials for adminer are
+1. `server`: db
+2. `username`: root
+3. `password`: qwertyui
+4. `database`: api

  Once logged in, simply navigate to the api table and import members.sql file, which can be located in the `api` folder of the project.